Catster logo

 5. Keep Your Cats & Plants Separate

 It might be easier to keep your cats out of certain rooms than to train them not to mess with your plants.
 Indeed, many cat owners already have rooms that are off-limits for their cats.
-By keeping your plants in rooms that you don’t allow your cats in, you can keep them safe from feline claws and teeth.
+By keeping your plants secure in another room, you can keep them safe from feline claws and teeth.

 6. Give Your Cat Another Toy

-If your cat is just messing with your plants because it’s bored, then maybe all you need to do is provide some new entertainment.
-Try getting your cat a new toy that will keep it engaged, such as the Frisco Cat Tracks Butterfly Cat Toy.
-Since it’s got hanging butterflies that appear similar to leaves, with the addition of balls and other stimuli for your feline, your cat will likely prefer the toy over the plants, opting to play with it instead.
+If your cat is messing with your plants because they’re bored, then maybe all you need to do is provide new entertainment.
+Try getting your cat a new toy that will keep it engaged.

 7. Surround Your Plants

-Surrounding your plants with things your cat doesn’t like is an easy way to deter it.
-Try standing some empty soda cans around the plant.
-When your cat knocks them over, the noise will scare it off.
+Surrounding your plants with items your cat doesn’t like is an easy way to deter them.
+Try standing empty soda cans around the plant.
+When your cat knocks them over, the noise will scare them off.
 You could also put something on the ground around the plant, such as aluminum foil or a plastic carpet protector.

 8. Get Your Cat a Plant Of Its Own

-Since your cat seems so attracted to your plants, you might consider giving it a plant that it can play with and using other methods to ensure it doesn’t play with the other plants.
-Some plants are completely safe for cats, such as wheat or rye.
-While you don’t want your cat to consume too much of any plant, these plants can be safely played with and eaten to keep your cat away from your other plants.
+Since your cat seems so attracted to your plants, you might consider giving them a plant that they can play with and using other methods to ensure they don’t attack the other plants.
+Some plants are completely safe for cats, such as catnip or cat grass.
+While you don’t want your cat to consume too much of any plant, they can be safely played with and eaten to keep your cat away from your other plants.

 Conclusion